 For Ravens, Saints, and Thunder fans, making a legal bet on your teams may not happen for a long time.

-Earlier this month, lawmakers in Maryland, Louisiana and Oklahoma axed the sports betting sections of new gambling bills that would’ve gone into effect in the event that the Supreme Court of the United States decided in favor of New Jersey’s appeal that the states be allowed to create and enact sports betting legislation.
+Last month, lawmakers in Maryland, Louisiana and Oklahoma axed the sports betting sections of new gambling bills that would’ve gone into effect in the event that the Supreme Court of the United States decided in favor of New Jersey’s appeal that the states be allowed to create and enact sports betting legislation.

 All three states are home to professional sports franchises but they’re on both ends of the political spectrum – Maryland the blue and Oklahoma/Louisiana the red.